42-Piscine-Batch-4/discordbot/README.md

    4. Click OAuth2 in the left panel and copy CLIENT ID into CLIENT_ID in .env.

+   6. Remember to add NIGHT_API_KEY below BOT_TOKEN with the value provided in the Discord (check pinned!)

    5. Under OAuth2 URL Generator, select bot and applications.commands.

    6. A section called BOT PERMISSIONS will now appear below.
 Select Administrator under GENERAL PERMISSIONS and copy the link below in section GENERATED URL.